muxinc/nextjs-video-ai-workflows/context/application-explained.md

 - 6–12 Demuxed talks spanning:
   - clean speaker-on-stage content
   - talks with slides (good for storyboard + summary)
+  - all with ready English caption tracks (required for translation workflows)

 For each integration level:

-- **Level 1**: Pre-run `getSummaryAndTags` on all talks so the index shows AI titles/tags immediately
+- **Level 1**: No pre-seeding needed — `getSummaryAndTags` runs synchronously on demand
-- **Level 2**: Pre-generate 1–2 translated caption tracks and 1 dubbed audio track on select talks
+- **Level 2**: Pre-generate 1–2 translated caption tracks and 1 dubbed audio track on select talks (so the player track selectors show language options on first load)
-- **Level 3**: Pre-render 2–3 clips (9:16) so the "Clips" section looks alive on first load
+- **Level 3**: Optionally pre-render 1–2 clips so the custom workflow result is visible immediately

 ---